-The production support procedures should describe which tools have to be used to produce the final TOE from the implementation representation in a clearly defined way.
+The production support procedures should describe which tools have to be used to produce the final TOF from the implementation representation in a used to produce the final TOE from the implementation representation in a clearly defined way.
 The conventions, directives, or other necessary constructs are described under ALC_TAT.